Tom Brady Explains Patriots’ Bizarre Final-Drive Strategy Vs. Steelers

 Tom Brady and the New England Patriots left many people scratching their heads Sunday.

-Trailing the Pittsburgh Steelers by seven with under a minute to play, the Patriots drove down the field to the Steelers’ 16-yard line with 44 seconds remaining.
-But Brady and the Pats were unable to even the score.
+Trailing the Pittsburgh Steelers by seven with under a minute to play, the Patriots drove down the field to the Steelers’ 16-yard line with 44 seconds remaining, but Brady and the Pats were unable to even the score.
 After hitting James White for a 5-yard completion, the Pats were hit with a holding penalty and then Brady threw three incomplete passes, all into the end zone to seal the 17-10 win for Pittsburgh.

 Some wondered why the Patriots elected to take three shots at the end zone instead of trying to pick up a first down and get closer before going for the tie.
 Brady explained the final sequence during his weekly radio interview on WEEI’s “Mut and Callahan” on Monday.